raviswanath/A-B-Testing-files/README.md

-# Case-studies
+# A/B testing
-A collection of case studies and data challenges which I recieved and solved.
+A collection of case studies and concepts that I've coded and learnt on A/B testing.